centrifugal/centrifuge-csharp/README.md

 ## Unity Support

-The library works with Unity, but you'll need:

-1. Use .NET Standard 2.1 or .NET 4.x scripting runtime
+The library works with Unity 2021.2+ (requires .NET Standard 2.1 support).

+**Requirements:**
+1. Unity 2021.2 or later
-2. For WebGL, use a WebSocket plugin that provides `System.Net.WebSockets` support (like [NativeWebSocket](https://github.com/endel/NativeWebSocket))
+2. For WebGL builds, use a WebSocket plugin that provides `System.Net.WebSockets` support (like [NativeWebSocket](https://github.com/endel/NativeWebSocket))

 Example for Unity: